Fathers of Girls May Live Longer, Study Finds

 Spending time with their children can actually change fathers’ hormone levels and brain activity, helping them adjust to parenthood in ways that have often been overlooked, says Professor Marian Bakermans-Kranenburg, a child and family relations expert at Vrije Universiteit Amsterdam and formerly of Leiden University in the Netherlands.

 Fatherhood may be stressful and a big responsibility, but it also offers significant mental and physical benefits.
-These include increased empathy, longer life, improved mental health, and greater happiness and satisfaction.
-Researchers note that involved fathers often adopt healthier lifestyles—improving their diet and exercise habits.
-They also tend to feel more connected to their families and communities and to be more satisfied with their lives.
+Just as noted with the studies above, which include increased empathy, longer life, improved mental health, and greater happiness and satisfaction.

 What does it feel like to be a girl’s dad?